originallyus/node-red-contrib-alexa-local/README.md

 **NO complicated parameters, it just works.**

-Developed by the super cool forks at [Originally US](http://originally.us)
+Developed by the super cool forks at [Originally US](http://originally.us) - a mobile app development company from Singapore

 ## Installation